-- Complete (where indicated by %INSERT CODE) and deliver the MATLAB code provided.
-Standard parameters are 30 ms for each (Hamming) analysis window, and 10 ms for the frame rate.
+- Complete where necessary (indicated by CAPITAL letters) and deliver the MATLAB code provided above.
+Standard parameters are 30 msec of Hamming analysis window, and 10 msec frame rate.
 For the interpolation of your results, select the linear interpolation as a parameter to interp1.m MATLAB function.
 Include the figure that is generated by the code, along with your code in your report. - Comment on the results of your VUSD, in all provided speech waveforms.
 Does it work well?
 If not, where does it have problems?
 Comment and include figures for all waveforms in your report. - What happens if you increase the frame rate to 20 or 30 ms?
 What happens if you decrease the frame rate down to 2.5 or 5 ms?
 What happens if you change the window size (make it shorter or larger)?
 Comment (figures are NOT necessary).

 - Record your voice with a microphone and save it into a .wav file.
-Use a sampling frequency of $F_s = 16$ kHz for your recording and a 16-bit precision.
-Load it into MATLAB (use audioread.m) and apply your algorithm on the waveform.
-Include a figure of your voice and the corresponding result of the algorithm. - Delivery deadline: 24 February 2020
+Use a sampling frequency of $F_s = 16$ kHz for your recording.
+Load it into MATLAB and apply your algorithm on the waveform.
+Provide a figure of your voice and the corresponding result of the algorithm. - Delivery deadline: 11 March 2021

-If you have ANY questions on this lab, please send an e-mail to : hy578-list@csd.uoc.gr
+If you have ANY questions on this lab, please send an e-mail to: hy578-list@csd.uoc.gr